 Storage space poses another design issue for HASH-BASED SEARCH.
 The primary storage, A, must be large enough to hold all of the search keys with enough space left over for storing the collision keys.
 The size of A is typically chosen to be a prime number.
 However, we can use any number when we are not using open addressing (see the upcoming "Variations" section).
-A good choice in practice is 2^k -1, even though this value isn't always prime.
+A good choice in practice is 2^{k} -1, even though this value isn't always prime.
 The elements stored in the hash table have a direct effect on memory.
 Consider how Figure 5-3 stores each string element in a linked list, so the elements of the array that serves as A are linked list objects.
 These are pointers to objects on the heap.
 Each list has overhead storage that contains pointers to the first and last elements of the list and, if you use the LinkedList class from the Java JDK, a significant amount of additional fields and classes that make the implementation quite flexible.
-One could write a much simpler linked list class that provides only the necessary capabilities, but this certainly adds additional cost to the implementation of the hash-based searching algorithm.
+One could write a much simpler linked list class to the implementation of the hash-based searching algorithm.